 L'Antico Palazzo is a deceptively large, rustic stone house situated in Villa Bonicelli, a picturesque and peaceful hamlet in the beautiful Emilia-Romagnan countryside.
 It sleeps up to 10 people comfortably, making it ideal for families or groups of friends.
 It can be rented as a stand-alone property or in conjunction with one or both of our other properties: La Stalla, a barn conversion located next door to L'Antico Palazzo and which sleeps two people; and Casa Vigneto, a three-bedroom house just a couple of minutes' walk away, across a small vineyard.

 L'Antico Palazzo is a historically interesting building, being part of the original 'casa padronale' (manor house) of the hamlet.
 It has been furnished partly with antiques and quirky one-off pieces that reflect its history.
-It really is an original holiday home from which to explore this stunning and little-known area of Italy.
+It really is an original holiday home from which to explore this beautiful and little-known area of Italy.

-The beautiful arched doorway (clearly dated 1824, although the building itself dates back to the late 16th/early 17th century) opens onto a warren of rooms!
-First is a large and atmospheric sitting room that seats up to 10.
+The lovely arched doorway (clearly dated 1824, although the building itself dates back to the late 16th/early 17th century) opens onto a warren of rooms!
+First is a large and atmospheric sitting room that seats 6.
 This opens onto another large room, furnished as a 'day room' / twin room.
 Off this are two separate double rooms with beautiful views of the valley, and a shower room.
 Please note that one must go through the twin room to reach the double bedrooms.

 There is a second shower room at the foot of the stairs that lead up to the first floor.
 Here, another 'day room' / twin room leads onto a double + en suite with over-bath shower.
 Please note that these two bedrooms are interconnecting.

-At the bottom of the house is a large kitchen, a separate dining room, and a downstairs loo/utility room.
+At the bottom of the house is a large kitchen, a separate dining room, and a downstairs shower room.
 There is also the owners' private wine cellar.
 This will be locked, but for an additional security deposit they are happy to provide access.
 The kitchen door opens onto a large terraced area for al fresco dining.
 Guests have use of a large outdoor table and chairs, sun loungers and a barbecue.